theeekumar/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis
 Create entity relationship diagrams, perform data modeling, and complete analysis on an employee database using SQL techniques.
 ### Purpose
-The purpose of this analysis was to help Bobby's manager prepare for the "silver tsunami"  by determining the number of retiring employees per title and identifying employees who are eligible to participate in a mentorship program.
+The purpose of this analysis was to help Pewlett-Hackard, a company with 75,000 employees, prepare for the nearing "silver tsunami".
+Within the next couple of years, many employees will begin retiring rapidly causing the company to prepare ahead of time with employee training and retirement packages.
+One of the managers of the company asked us to help them prepare by determining the number of retiring employees per title and identifying employees who are eligible to participate in a mentorship program.
 ### Resources
 Data Source:
 - departments.csv